kuzzleio/documentation-old/src/api-documentation/controller-document/scroll.md

   "result": {
     // scroll requests may return a new scroll identifier
-    // only the most recent scrollId should be used "_scroll_id": "<new scroll id>",
+    // only the most recent scrollId should be used "scrollId": "<new scroll id>",

+    // @deprecated - the "_scroll_id" value is identical to the
+    // "scrollId" one.
+This property is kept only for backward
+    // compatibility with older versions of Kuzzle "_scroll_id": "<new scroll id>",

     // An array of objects containing your retrieved documents "hits": [
       {
-        "_id": "documentId",
+        "_id": "<document unique identifier>",
-        "_score": "<document score>"
+        "_score": 0,          // Document search relevance score
-        "_source": { .. }    // The actual document
+        "_source": { .. }     // Document content
       },
       {
         // Another document... and so on
       }
     ],
-    "total": "<number of found documents>"
+    // Total number of found documents (not the number of
+    // returned documents in this single response page) "total": 42
   }
 }
 ```